Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Initial Material

-We will use the function space \be \cN^s(M) = C^0(I, \bar H^{s}(S), \ee for functions on $M = M_1$.
+We will use the function space \be \cN^s(M) = C^0(I, \bar H^{s}(S)), \ee for functions on $M = M_1$.
 With the usual $C^0$ norm in $I$, the space $\cN^s$, with associated norm $|| \cdot ||_{\cN^s}$ is a separable Banach space.
-The normed topology \eqref{N} is commonly used for the space of solutions of wave-type equations.
+Norms such as \eqref{N} are commonly used for the space of solutions of wave-type equations, particularly regarding the Cauchy problem.
+Note however the use of the weaker $\bar H^s$ norm \eqref{barnorm} in \eqref{N} in place of the stronger boundary stable norm $\w \cH^s$ in \eqref{bsnorm}.